Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 passwords by using keys that are protected by hardware security modules (HSMs).

+Azure KeyVault Certificates allows you to securely manage, store and tightly control your certificates.

-Use the client library for Azure KeyVault Certificates in your Node.js application to
+Use the client library for Azure KeyVault Certificates in your Node.js application to:

 - Get, set and delete a certificate.
 - Update a certificate, it's attributes, issuer, policy, operation and contacts.